7341 Stationary Engineer, Water Treatment Plant

 SKILLED LABOR EXPERIENCE CREDIT (SLEC): (Weight 20%)

 Candidates will be sent a questionnaire via email.
-The questionnaire is designed to determine whether applicants possess the creditable work training experience for class 7341 Stationary Engineer, Water Treatment Plant those candidates who pass the written-multiple choice examination and performance examination will be awarded the Skilled Labor Experience Credit (SLEC).
+The questionnaire is designed to determine whether applicants possess the creditable work training experience for class 7341 Stationary Engineer, Water Treatment Plant those candidates who pass the written-multiple choice examination will be awarded the Skilled Labor Experience Credit (SLEC).
 All relevant experience, education and/or training must be described in the work experience and/or education sections of the application in order to be reviewed in the scoring process.
 Candidate responses on the questionnaire cannot be changed once submitted.
 Applicants who have not completed an approved apprenticeship program at the time of application will not receive any SLEC credit for purposes of rank on the eligible list.

 The certification rule for the ranked eligible lists resulting from this examination will be Rule of 5 Scores.
 The department may administer additional position-specific selection procedures to make final hiring decisions.